Neighbourhood Plan ‘Made’ by NHDC Cabinet on Tues 29th June 2021

 Whatever happens with this, it is important that any sites that are allocated for development are planned in the best way possible, that the impacts are managed and that every opportunity is taken to maximise any benefits that can be secured for the town and parish.
 The local community are well placed to understand those issues and develop a new vision for Baldock, Bygrave & Clothall that addresses local concerns.

 So what is a neighbourhood plan?

 In summary it provides a vision and policies for an area, produced and endorsed by local people, and which – once finalised – has equal weight to the District Council’s Local Plan as a framework for considering future development.
 It provides an opportunity to set out what is important about the area, how it might grow and improve, and specific policies that planning applications need to be assessed against (e.g. on design, green space, provision for pedestrians and cyclists, parking, etc).
 There are some limits on what it can do.
 It cannot override the ‘strategic’ policies in the District Council’s local plan (such as those on the overall scale of growth), but it can nevertheless be an important means of influencing the final outcome.

 The Group needs as many members and support as it can possibly have.
 We urge all Bygrave, Baldock and Clothall Residents to get behind this initiative.
 For more details, please contact firstname.lastname@example.org

 The current committee is made up of :-

 Rob Hemmings Treasurer

 Philip Hills Bygrave Parish Council Chair

-Rachel Kelley Clothall (with Luffenhall) Parish
+Helen Howard Clothall (with Luffenhall) Parish Chair

 Stephen Proops Technical Communication Manager